10/40 window: Controversy

-To address these concerns the list of 10/40 countries has been amended in recent years to omit Greece, Portugal and the Philippines.
+To address these concerns, the list of 10/40 countries has been amended in recent years to omit Greece, Portugal and the Philippines.

-Gaining widespread use
+Additionally, the concept has been critiqued as "[reflecting] a US Evangelical worldview" which may not be shared by other Christians.

+Use

-Over the years, the 10/40 Window has evolved from a specialist term used by Christian missiologists to assumed vocabulary for Christians in the West.
+Over the years, the 10/40 window has evolved from a specialist term used by Christian missiologists to assumed vocabulary for Christians in the West.
 It is an emerging term in the secular press and can be found in press style glossaries.
-Non-western writers and organizations also refer to the 10/40 Window.
+Non-western writers and organizations also refer to the 10/40 window.
 In addition, those opposed to the idea of evangelism make use of the term.

+The concept has also been a part of spiritual warfare theology.
+It is linked to spiritual mapping of territorial spirits (demons believed to control regions of the globe and prevent Christian conversion), as promoted by C. Peter Wagner, founder of the New Apostolic Reformation.
+Ted Haggard's New Life Church was at the vanguard of the spiritual mapping movement through its close ties to and support of Wagner and Bush.
+It and Wagner helped initiate the "Praying Through the Window" events in the 1990s, which had tens of millions of participants.
+New Life Church's spiritual warfare center, the World Prayer Center, opened in 1998 and primarily focused on the 10/40 window.

 Analysis

-The original 1990 GIS 10/40 Window analysis produced several insights, among them showing that the nations of the 10/40 Window represented (as of the research date):
+The original 1990 GIS 10/40 window analysis produced several insights, among them showing that the nations of the 10/40 window represented (as of the research date):